TayisiyaChernenko/AmusementParkProject/README.md

 Getting Database Queries to the Website

-Use the mysqlconnectmethod in Main to query the database Use the output in the routing functions with said output (the Vendors method does this if you need an example )
+Use the mysqlconnectmethod in App to query the database Use the output in the routing functions with said output (the Vendors method does this if you need an example )